spdobest/AndroidWorld/README.md

       - Private keys
       - Public keys + certificates
     - For more details follow - http://tutorials.jenkov.com/java-cryptography/keystore.html
+- SecretKey
+    - A secret (symmetric) key.
+    - The purpose of this interface is to group (and provide type safety for) all secret key interfaces.
 - Key
 - KeySpec
 - KeyPairGenerator